qsnjason/qsnjsclient/README.md

 Subscribe
 ---

 A subscription request must have a minimum of `type` and `name` specified.
 The `onload` event will emit only once, when the model has been loaded.
 The `onquote` event will emit for every quote received on that model.
-The `onload` and `onquote` callbacks provided here will override global `load` and `quote` events.
+Any `onload` or `onquote` handlers provided will override global `load` and `quote` handlers.

-	var subto = {
+	qsn.subscribe({
 		type: 'net',
 		name: 'fx_gbpusd_a',
 		onload: function(instr) {